bkhurley/bkhurley.github.io/_posts/2018-02-11-beatthecrowd.markdown

 externalLink: false
 ---

 Project completed across 2 weeks as a Data Science Fellow at Insight Data Science.
-Uses historical passenger trip data from BART and weather history data from Weather Underground to predict crowd levels on BART.
+Uses historical passenger trip data from BART and weather history data from Weather Underground to predict crowd levels on BART with high accuracy (93% of variance explained in test data).
 Passenger volume prediction driven by a random forest algorithm.

 Deployed as an interactive front-end interface via Flask.
 Try out the app at [BeatTheCrowd.site](http://beatthecrowd.site).